 COVID-19 has transformed telehealth’s reputation from being an occasional option to a necessity.
 To slow the spread of the pandemic, recent legislation has allowed for greater expansion of telehealth.

 Now more than ever, patients and healthcare providers have greater access to a vast array of telehealth services, such as:

-- Sophisticated referral management systems that ensure accurate and convenient specialty consults, saving patients and providers time and money.
+- Sophisticated referral management systems ensure accurate and convenient specialty consults, saving patients and providers time and money.